brianlivian/CC-Fraud-Detection-Topological-Data-Analysis/README.md

 ## 📈 Key Finding

-> One of the **TDA-based features (N2)** — derived from the L1 norm of the persistence landscape for 2-sized sliding window embeddings — emerged as a surprisingly strong indicator for fraud.
+One of the **TDA-based features (N2)** — derived from the L1 norm of the persistence landscape for 2-sized sliding window embeddings — emerged as a surprisingly strong indicator for fraud.

----

-## 📁 Project Structure